comp413-2017/RDFS/README.md

 Then run something like `hdfs dfsadmin -shutdownDatanode hdfs://localhost:port/` where port is the port used by the datanode (it will print the port used)

+If you want to do a quick end-to-end test, try the following to cat out the character "r":

+1. Pull the code and build (as explained above).
+2. Run zookeeper (from ~, it’s `sudo zookeeper/bin/zkServer.sh start`).
+This will run in the background.
+3. Run namenode (`rdfs/build/rice-namenode/namenode`).
+This will run in the foreground.
+4. Run datanode (`rdfs/build/rice-datanode/datanode`).
+This will run in the foreground.
+5. Create a file with `hdfs dfs -fs hdfs://localhost:5351 -touchz /filename`
+6. Try to cat that file with `hdfs dfs -fs hdfs://localhost:5351 -cat /filename`

 # Mocking

 Whether you use Google Mock in conjunction with Google Test is up to you.